hoodiecrow/ConsTcl/README.md

 ```

-__read-number-expr__
+__read-number-expr__ procedure

 `` read-number-expr `` reads numerical input, both integers and floating point numbers.
 It actually takes in anything that starts out like a number and stops at whitespace or an ending parenthesis or bracket, and then it accepts or rejects the input by comparing it to a Tcl double.
-It returns a NumberR{numbers} object.
+It returns a [](https://github.com/hoodiecrow/ConsTcl#) object.

 <table border=1><thead><tr><th colspan=2 align="left">read-number-expr (internal)</th></tr></thead><tr><td>?char?</td><td></td></tr><tr><td><i>Returns:</i></td><td>a number or end of file</td></tr></table>